yaqwsx/bcthesis/symdivine.md

 Interpreter is represented by the `Evaluator` class in the source code and provides a similar interface to the state generators of explicit-state model checking tools like \divine.
-After initialization of the interpreter with the input \llvm bit-code, it provides a reference to so-called working multi-state (we will refer it as "working copy") and provides several functions that can be used to modify this working copy.
+After initialization of the interpreter with an input \llvm bit-code, it provides a reference to so-called working multi-state (we will refer it as "working copy") and provides several functions that can be used to modify this working copy.
 Exploration algorithm then can write a